 Determining and Transmitting US Citizenship

-Your child born abroad may perhaps not qualify for US citizenship at birth becuase the American parent(s) has not satisfied the US presence requirement.
-In this case there are currently two methods for having your minor child (under age 18) naturalized as a US citizen: The Child Citizenship Act of 2000 (child immigration) and naturalization under Section 322 (using Form N-600K).
+Your child born abroad may perhaps not qualify for US citizenship at birth because the American parent has not satisfied the US presence requirement as explained above.
+If this is the case, there are two methods for possibly having your minor child (under age 18) NATURALIZED as a US citizen:

 One or both of these methods may be applicable in your case if your child is not a US citizen at birth.
 These methods are optional; if you do not pursue either of these methods before the child's 18th birthday or if you do not qualify then your child will have no claim to US citizenship by virtue of the parents' US citizenship.
 See the flowchart below explaining the applicability of these procedures.

 This ACA webpage updated June 29, 2021